automenta/mb/README.md

   - Through user editing and automatic data analysis processes, actionable input evolves into autonomous agents that can achieve results
   - Stores private user and public community data in the browser (IndexedDB)
   - Private objects are not shared (new objects are, by default, private)
+  - 'Supernode' Node.JS server bundles services and serves the Web app.
+In this mode, more capabilities are available, as plugins.

 ## Search Paradigm
   + Shared objects can be matched, and these matches return as notifications to the user and are organized as replies-to the source object